Helping Our Peers Emerge:

 Healthy Community Integration

-HOPE (Helping Our Peers Emerge) is a new collaborative of San Mateo County Behavioral Health and Recovery Services (BHRS), Heart & Soul Inc., California Clubhouse, Voices of Recovery-San Mateo County, and National Alliance on Mental Illness-San Mateo County.
+HOPE (Helping Our Peers Emerge) is a new collaborative of San Mateo County Behavioral Health and Recovery Services (BHRS), Heart & Soul Inc., California Clubhouse, and National Alliance on Mental Illness-San Mateo County.
 HOPE provides Peer Participants in transition from psychiatric hospitalization to community integration, with Peer Mentors, Family Partners, and Supportive Employment Coordination.